ibraheemdev/ibraheemca/content/posts/2020-09-22-rust-global-configuration-files-with-multiple-environments.md

 lazy_static = "1.4.0"
 ```

 We will be using `serde`, the most popular Rust serialization framework, and `lazy_static`, a macro for declaring lazily evaluated statics in Rust.
-We will get these later.
+We will get to these later.

 In this application, we will have three environments. `testing`, `development`, and `production`.
 You can create yaml files for each of these environments in a `config/` directory at the root of your project: